googlefonts/Signika/README.md

 chmod -R +x sources/scripts
 ```

 The `-R` applies your permission to each of the shell scripts in the directory, and the `+x` adds execute permissions.
 Before you do this for shell scripts, you should probably take a look through their contents, to be sure they aren't doing anything bad.
-The ones in this repo simply build from the Encode Sans GlyphsApp sources.
+The ones in this repo simply build from the GlyphsApp sources and apply various fixes to the results.

 ## Step 3: Run the build scripts!